Small-Fish-Dev/small-fish-dev.github.io/src/blogs/my_summer_cottage.md

 <Heading title="Dialogue System" caption="by matek" />

-We didn't have much time and a dialogue system needed to be implemented.
-The only thing I knew is that I wanted to use the action graph to drive the dialogue tree behaviour.
+We didn't have much time, and a dialogue system needed to be implemented.
+The only thing I knew is that I wanted to use the action graph to drive the dialogue tree behavior.
 With a perfectly good interaction system already built, I decided to build the dialogue system on top of the interaction system.

 Here is an example of one of the dialogue interactions.
 You define a dialogue interaction very similarly to a regular interaction.
 It needs a keybind, description, and an action graph function to execute.